 Element of remuneration Key features Purpose and link to strategy Maximum opportunity Performance measures Malus and clawback Base salary Reflects external market and geography and an individual's performance and contribution.
 Reviewed annually, normally in February.
-Attracts and retains the best talent with the necessary expertise to deliver the Group's strategy and to create shareholder value.
 No prescribed maximum.
 Account will be taken of increases applied to employees as a whole when determining salary increases.
 The Committee considers the individual's performance and contribution in the period since the last review.
 N/A Committee discretion to award increases when it considers it appropriate, including where base salary at outset may have been set at a relatively low level, or where there has been a substantial change in responsibilities of the role.
 Allowances and benefits The Chief Executive Officer is entitled to a contribution to a deferred benefit plan; private health, dental and vision insurance; life assurance; professional adviser fees paid on his behalf; and car allowance (lease and associated fees) or cash in lieu thereof.
 Provides market- competitive and cost-effective benefits.
 Provides reassurance and risk mitigation and supports personal health and wellbeing.
 The value of benefits is not capped as it is determined by the cost to the Company, which may vary.
 N/A N/A The Chief Financial Officer and Chief Operating Officer are entitled to private medical insurance.
 The Committee may determine that other benefits may be added where appropriate.